 Schedule a future dated payment.
 Use the Schedule My Payment link below to Create a login account, Add your payment method, Search by property account number, Schedule payment dates.
 E-checks are free of charge, provide your bank’s routing number and your personal checking/savings account number.
 Credit card payments will carry a 2.19% vendor fee.
 For reference, view this step-by-step guide for an overview of the process and screens.

 Would you like to see where your property tax goes? www.yourdougcotaxes.com is a searchable, interactive map to show you the authority distribution and tax rates for individual parcels.

-The Treasurer’s office bills and collects property taxes, based on assessed valuations provided by the Douglas County Assessor and mill levies set by approximately 155 taxing authorities (County, School District, Municipalities and Special Districts).
-Collected taxes and special assessments are then apportioned and disbursed to the various taxing authorities.
-The Assessor maintains the mailing addresses for tax statement notifications, fill out this form online to change your address in the Assessor records.
+The Treasurer’s office bills and collects property taxes based on assessed valuations provided by the Douglas County Assessor and mill levies set by approximately 300 taxing authorities (County, School District, Municipalities and Special Districts).
+Collected taxes and special assessments are apportioned and disbursed to the various taxing authorities.